Albany Trust

+Current work

-The goal of the Trust is to "promote psychological health in men by collecting data and conducting research: to publish the results thereof by writing, films, lectures and other media: to take suitable steps based thereon for the public benefit to improve the social and general conditions necessary for such healthy psychological development."
+The original goal of the Trust was to "promote psychological health in men by collecting data and conducting research: to publish the results thereof by writing, films, lectures and other media: to take suitable steps based thereon for the public benefit to improve the social and general conditions necessary for such healthy psychological development."

+The Albany Trust has since developed into a pioneering counselling and psychotherapy organisation, offering low-cost accessible long-term counselling and psychotherapy, with a focus on LGBTQI+ people and sexual minorities.